Junortoun Fire Brigade

 Tractors and ride on mowers cutting and slashing grass are a major cause of grass fires.

 To reduce risk of fire, only operate ride ons, slashers early morning or evening when it is cooler

 Always carry a knapsack or similar water source for immediate use in need.

 zero tolerance policy

-CFA again this fire danger period be taking a zero-tolerance approach to any fires resulting from negligent behaviour or burning in the FDP without a relevant permit.
+CFA again this Fire Danger Period will be taking a zero-tolerance approach to any fires resulting from negligent behaviour or left burning in the open air without a relevant permit or permission.